iqp-samples/iqp-samples-integration-excel/README.md

 - Set the login and password values in the auth table

 - Set the report parameters in params table.
 The date time format is "dd.mm.yyyy hh:mm".
+Note, that last hour included to report results.

 - Click **Load data** button to create report

 ## Results

-- The result is a pivot table on same spreadsheet as a parameters for report.
+- The result is a pivot table on the same spreadsheet as a parameters for report.
 <img src="https://github.com/iqp-samples/iqp-samples-integration-excel/blob/master/img/report_example.jpg?raw=true" alt="report example">